“Far out in the uncharted backwaters of the unfashionable end of the Western Spiral arm of the Galaxy lies a small unregarded yellow sun.

 The Hitchhiker’s Guide to the Galaxy, Douglas Adams

 Douglas Adams has shared a diagnosis I tend to agree with.
 It seems to me that the ecological crisis is a reflection of the fact that most people are basically miserable.
 Deep down inside they seem to think that this whole life-thing is a rip off.
 We behave as though our disappointments outweigh our gratitude.
 To not put too fine a point on it, as a species we are acting as if we were suicidally depressed.
 There is very little contentment, we are suffering a plague of poverty mentality that spends most every thought worrying we don’t have enough and scheming how we are going to get more.
-Being afraid to embrace our nakedness we coat ourselves with character armors and go to battle with one another, with the earth, with life itself.
+Being afraid to embrace our nakedness, we coat ourselves with character armors and go to battle with one another, with the earth, and with life itself.

 Too dramatic?
 Ask yourself when was the last time you truly felt safe, secure, loved and appreciated, happy just to be, happy with things just the way they are, able to let tomorrow take care of itself?
 When was the last time you spent a day playing by a riverside, in a forest or on a mountain?
 Do you spend time exquisitely aware of the multitude of means by which the whole of this biosphere – all these countless sentient beings – are working to provide for you, sustain you, teach you and inspire you?

-This widespread ailment of poverty mentality is sad., sad but not tragic since what is made by human beings can be unmade by human beings.
+This widespread ailment of poverty mentality is sad, sad but not tragic since what is made by human beings can be unmade by human beings.
 It is not a cosmic law that insists that we run breathless every day in manic desperation to try and earn a glimmer of security from which we might gain a small taste of joy.
 Biological imperatives and social conformities need not ultimately define who we are.
-Awash in an environmental assault on contentment in an attempt to sell you stuff; it is still possible to remain unhooked.
+Awash in an environmental assault on contentment in an attempt to sell you stuff, it is still possible to remain unhooked.
 It just takes some skill in working with the equipment evolution has designed for us.

 For the last few months we have been exploring this biological equipment, inquiring into how it is being used to process awareness within our species.
 This equipment is the real material we are given to work with as each and every one of us navigates the choices which make up our lives.
 Each and every one of us are participating equally in the manifestation of our species and its extended phenotypes – including the cars and power plants that just delivered the hottest month on record and the funny money systems currently groaning under the weight of central bank shenanigans.